sebw/pushtify/README.md

 kubectl apply -f deployment.yaml
 ```

-The liveness probe will restart the pod if connection to Gotify is lost.
+If connection to Gotify websocket is lost, the Python script will stop and the liveness probe will restart the pod.

 ### Run with Podman